Caripson/ProML/docs/documentation_requirements.md

 *   **Prompt Registry UI:** A central web UI for all prompts could use this data to generate a beautiful, searchable documentation page for each prompt, complete with its description, tags, examples, and limitations.
 *   **Automated Linting:** A linter can enforce documentation requirements.
 For example, it could throw an error if a prompt with `status: "stable"` is missing the `description` or `known_limitations` fields, thus enforcing a documentation standard before prompts are published.

-By making documentation a required, first-class citizen, PromptLang ensures that the prompt library remains a valuable, understandable, and maintainable asset as it grows.
+By making documentation a required, first-class citizen, ProML ensures that the prompt library remains a valuable, understandable, and maintainable asset as it grows.